driver1357/cellwise-clustering/README.md

 }

 ##################################
-### Se usa un ajuste de B-splines (suavizar más y reducir dimensionalidad para cluster
-###   de los datos X.smooth)

-# Número de nodos
+### A B-splines adjustment is used (further smoothing and reducing dimensionality for X.smooth data clusters)
+# Number of nodes

 knots <- knots
 df <- knots+4

-# XX será la representación en B splines
+# XX will be the representation in B splines
 XX <- matrix(rep(0,n*df),nrow=n)
 bb <- bs(s, df=df,intercept=T)
 for (u in 1:n){